Joseph Nicholas Gallo

 - Debut June 2, 2015

-Joey Gallo was a supplemental first-round selection in the 2012 amateur draft and made his major league debut three years later.
+Joey Gallo was a supplemental first-round selection in the 2012 amateur draft (signed by scout Todd Guggiana) and made his major league debut three years later.
 He was a third baseman at the time, but has since been switched to the outfield.

 A little league teammate of Bryce Harper, Gallo set a Nevada record with 67 home runs while batting .466.
 He hit .275/.403/.412 with 10 runs and 10 RBI as junior Team USA's first baseman in the summer of 2011.
 He fielded .992 and led the team with 15 whiffs in 51 at-bats but also tied for the lead with 10 walks.
 The US won the junior Pan American Games.
 As a high school senior the next year, he batted .509 with 21 home runs, 66 runs and 80 RBI.
 He set a Nevada single-season RBI record and also set the Nevada high school career home run mark (65).

 He was selected by the Texas Rangers in the supplemental first round of the 2012 amateur draft with the 39th overall pick.
 The pick was compensation for the loss of C.J.
 Wilson to free agency.
 It was the second of three first-round selections for Texas, after Lewis Brinson and before Collin Wiles.
 He soon signed and made his pro debut with the AZL Rangers on June 20th.
 Not missing a beat in turning pro, he was hitting .292/.485/.771 with 6 home runs, 18 walks, 20 runs and 14 RBI after 15 games.
 One big problem was his defense, with 8 errors and a .784 fielding percentage at the hot corner.